logotype/LeapMotionAS3/README.md

 ####Flash CS6

-1. Go the File > Actionscript settings.
+1. Select File > Actionscript settings.
-2. On the Library Path tab, click on the "Browse to a Native Extension (ANE)" button (button to the right of the SWC button)
+2. On the Library Path tab, click on the "Browse to a Native Extension (ANE)" button (button to the right of the SWC button).
 3. Choose the ane file you just downloaded.

 ####IntelliJ IDEA

-1. Right click on your module and choose "Open Module Settings".
+1. Right-click on your module and choose "Open Module Settings".
-2. Select the build configuration for your Module and open the Dependencies tab
+2. Select the build configuration for your Module and open the Dependencies tab.
-3. Click on the plus (+) button on the bottom of that window and choose "New Library…"
+3. Click on the plus (+) button on the bottom of that window and choose "New Library…".
-4. Choose the ane file you just downloaded
+4. Choose the ane file you just downloaded.

 ###Using the ANE on Windows

-If you are using the ANE on windows, you need to do one more thing: add the Leap Motion program folder to your PATH.
+If you are using the ANE on Windows, you need to add the Leap Motion program folder to your PATH.

 1. From the Desktop, right-click My Computer and click Properties.
 2. Click Advanced System Settings link in the left column.
 3. In the System Properties window click the Environment Variables button.
 4. In the Environment Variables window, highlight the Path variable in the Systems Variable section and click the Edit button.
-5. Add the Leap Motion folder from your program files at the end of that line (ex: C:\Program Files (x86)\Leap Motion\Leap)
+5. Add the Leap Motion folder from your program files at the end of that line (ex: C:\Program Files (x86)\Leap Motion\Leap).

 Upcoming features